 On an interesting historical side note, the world’s first skyscraper was the Home Insurance building in Chicago, built in 1884, which was at the time, considered the “Father of the Skyscraper” despite only standing a tiny (by today’s standards) 138 feet.

 Day or night?

-The great thing about the Dallas skyline is that it looks amazing both day and night, and fortunately, the Reunion Tower offers a combo package where you will have the opportunity to view it in both settings.
+The great thing about the Dallas skyline is that it looks amazing both day and night, and fortunately, Reunion Tower offers a combo package where you will have the opportunity to view it in both settings.
 This deal is only a few bucks more, so definitely worth the upcharge if you have the time.
-Unfortunately, I was a bit strapped for time, and was only available to check it out at daytime, nevertheless, the views were gorgeous.
-If you are limited on time, I recommend the daytime experience as the views really are outstanding, there are fewer crowds, and its’ easier to obtain great photos.
+Unfortunately, I was a bit strapped for time, and was only available to check it out at daytime, nevertheless, the views were gorgeous at daytime.
+If you are limited on time, I recommend the daytime experience as the views really are outstanding, there are fewer crowds, and it’s’ easier to obtain great photos.